No previous dance experience is required

 Karn's approach to tango is deeply centered on fostering a connection and fluidity between partners, rather than flashy steps.
 He prioritizes the essence of tango dancing, emphasising connection above all else.
 If you resonate with this philosophy, Karn is the perfect instructor for you.
 Karn truly grasps the paramount importance of live music in his unwavering pursuit of preserving and teaching the tango culture.
 He stands as one of its foremost ambassadors in the Bay Area.

-Scroll Down for Combined Pricing
+Scroll Down for Couple's Pricing

 Yes, retaking Tango Foundations I strengthens your fundamentals, refines movement quality, and enhances your overall dance experience.
 It’s a fresh opportunity to deepen skills, connect with music, and, practice the flow state.